Allegheny-Technical-Leaders/contract/README.md

 # TL Responsibilities

-General responsibilities of TLs in the Department of Computer Science at Allegheny College.
+General responsibilities of TLs in the Department of Computer and Information Science at Allegheny College.

 - Attend all assigned sessions.
 - Hold two hours of office hours each week.